Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 Can I sell my rental property to avoid lead paint compliance costs?

-Yes.
-Selling is a legitimate exit strategy.
-Many Louisville landlords are weighing the cost of compliance (testing plus abatement across multiple units) against the value of continuing to hold their properties.
-There is no requirement to abate before selling.
-You must complete the federal lead paint disclosure, but the remediation decision passes to the buyer.
+You can.
+Plenty of Louisville landlords are doing exactly that calculation right now: cost of testing, abatement, and ongoing compliance across multiple units versus the value of continuing to hold.
+There is no legal requirement to abate before you sell.
+You complete the federal disclosure, and the remediation decision transfers to whoever buys it.

 What if a tenant’s child tests positive for lead poisoning in my property?

-Under Louisville's current ordinance, a child blood-lead positive result triggers a mandatory assessment of the property and a 90-day deadline to remediate.
-This applies even under the weakened February 2025 version.
-The property owner is responsible for the cost.
-This is one of the risk factors that leads some landlords to consider selling before a trigger event occurs.
+Under the current Louisville ordinance, that triggers a mandatory assessment of the property and a 90-day deadline to remediate.
+This survived the February 2025 revision.
+The property owner pays for it.
+This is one of the reasons some landlords decide to sell before a trigger event happens rather than risk the cost and liability after one does.

 Does Kentucky have additional lead paint laws beyond the federal requirements?